-We also review any savings options you have through your employer.
-Many
+Our financial advisors also review any savings options you have through

-provide matching dollars from the employer for your contributions.
-This
+plans typically provide matching dollars from the employer for your contributions.

-is one way that you can effectively boost your retirement savings by taking
+This is one way that you can effectively boost your retirement savings

 Our financial consultants will help you review these options so that you

-properly understand your potential retirement savings benefits.
-If your
+properly understand your potential retirement savings benefits and your

-a similar tax saving for contributions to an IRA just like a 401(k).
-Otherwise,
+eligible, there is a similar tax saving for contributions to an IRA just

 Understanding Your Investment Options

-The last step in this process is sitting down with us to help you determine
+The last step in this process is sitting down with one of our financial

 The criteria that affect your investment options include: